Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Fundamentals Guidelines to Identify Anomalous Behaviour in Blockchain

 \subsubsection{\mubcom{Data Preprocessing Requirements}}

 \mubcom{Raw data usually contains a lot of noise, therefore, preprocessing is a step in anomaly detection, in which collected data is modified and manipulated in order to reduce any noise and vulnerabilities from the data which can cause hurdle in detection of anomalies~\cite{newref01}.
-Some of the key steps involved in data preprocessing includes cleaning of data, transformation of data, selecting required features from data, reduction of data, and discretization of data.
+Some of the key steps involved in data preprocessing include cleaning of data, transformation of data, selecting required features from data, reduction of data, and discretization of data.
 These steps are there to ensure that only the fine-grained data is fed to anomaly detection models, so that anomaly is detected as quick as possible.
-In majority of anomaly detection models, data preprocessing is considered as an essential step before feeding any data to anomaly detection models in order to enhance the detection accuracy and efficiency.}\\ \mubcom{Similar pathway is also adopted in blockchain based anomaly detection models, in which a data collected via blockchain is nodes is preprocessed via pre-developed mechanisms, usually via preprocessing smart contracts~\cite{newref02, contract04}.
+In the majority of anomaly detection models, data preprocessing is considered as an essential step before feeding any data to anomaly detection models in order to enhance the detection accuracy and efficiency.} A large number of challenges are associated with data preprocessing, however, some of the prominent ones that blockchain also faces is inconsistency of data, missing data, and random pseudonyms, etc.\\ \mubcom{Similar pathway is also adopted in blockchain based anomaly detection \final{models in which} a data collected via blockchain is nodes is preprocessed via pre-developed mechanisms, usually via preprocessing smart contracts~\cite{newref02, contract04}.
 Similarly, in certain bytecode based anomaly detection models of blockchain, data is denoised using autoencoders~\cite{contract07}.
-Comparably in detection of anomalies in HYIP on blockchain, the preprocessing phase usually involve removal of transaction change part, alongside calculation and identification of patterns between transactions~\cite{data07}.
+Comparably in detection of anomalies in HYIP on blockchain, the preprocessing phase usually involves removal of the transaction change part alongside calculation and identification of patterns between transactions~\cite{data07}.
 From the perspective of malicious account detection on Ethereum, the data is usually preprocessed in two steps, first via string comparison to identify duplicate addressed and then via filtering of EOA addressed and contract addresses~\cite{data13}.
 Apart from the traditional preprocessing, certain real-time big data preprocessing tools and methods have also been developed till now for various applications, which modifies the steps involved in preprocessing in a way that it enhances the overall time and efficiency of preprocessing~\cite{newref03}.
 However, such works have not yet been carried out in the field of blockchain technology and there is a need for such integrations in future. }